 The second option is to execute a statement to switch the current connection.
 That statement is:

 '''

 EXEC SQL SET CONNECTION connection-name END-EXEC.

 '''

 This option is particularly convenient if many statements are to be executed on the same connection.
-It is not thread-aware.

 Here is an example program managing multiple database connections: